puddi-uk/rimworld_alien_races/README.md

     * Correct installation:  `C:\Program Files (x86)\Steam\steamapps\common\RimWorld\Mods\avian_races_puddi_edition`.
 1. Launch Rimworld.
 1. Open the Mods menu.
-1. Enabled "Avian Races (Puddi Edition).
+1. Enable "Avian Races (Puddi Edition)".

 _Note: I have no plans to make this available on the Steam Workshop at this time._